 Save yourself time by making this easy Brownie Mix Cookies recipe!
 All the chocolatey chewy taste of a brownie but in cookie form.

-Why you’ll love this easy cookie recipe
+Why you’ll love these easy cookies

 The holidays are busy enough so let’s simplify where possible.
 We can do this using boxed brownie mix!